Cameron Sharma, Virginia, USA

 A bioinformatics model for H1N1pdm has been created using the historical strains to predict the direction of its future mutations.
 The model is currently tracking the H1N1pdm strains, using the periodic surveillance and monitoring data released by the World Health Organization.

-The model will be extended to the other three strains, A/H3N2, B (Victoria) and B (Yamagata).
+The model is being extended to A/H3N2.
+The other two strains, B (Victoria) and B (Yamagata), will be included later.

 The United States of America